devjunhong/devjunhong.github.io/_posts/2020-05-11-module_2_how_to_design_data.md

 ### Enumeration
-Here is the full design receipe to use enumeration and it represents letter grade.
+Here is the full design recipe to use enumeration and it represents letter grade.

 ```
 ;; Grade is one of: